 The service relies on its homebrewed NordLynx protocol that’s based on WireGuard and is tuned for speed.
 In terms of limitations, NordVPN allows a maximum of six devices to share the same connection at any given time.

 As noted in our Hotspot Shield review, this service relies on its custom proprietary Catapult Hydra VPN protocol, which has helped it win Ookla’s fastest VPN service award back in 2019, and the service still ranks among some of the fastest in our tests.

 That said, while you can use Hotspot via its CLI-based Linux VPN client, keep in mind that you won’t be able to use many of the interesting features such as split-tunneling.
 Also not available to Linux users is Hotspot’s popular free VPN product, although you can test the service through its generous 45-day money back guarantee, which is longer than what’s usually offered by most of its peers.

 Isn't IPVanish generous – the US-based provider doesn’t put a cap on the number of devices you can connect through the same connection at the same time, which is a huge plus since it allows you to extend the VPN protection to all the devices in your house.
 The only other provider that does that is Surfshark.

 In our tests for our full IPVanish review, the connections were stable and worked as advertised.
-The service also offers some of the lowest prices, especially on its long duration plans.
+The service also offers some of the lowest prices, especially on its short-duration plans.

 However, unlike its competitors, IPVanish's Linux VPN is a barebones service that doesn’t offer any of the interesting features that you get with its peers, such as the kill switch or the ability to obfuscate VPN traffic.
 As a simple service it's reliable and fast, but it wouldn't be our first choice on Linux.